January 28, 2021

 government that consisted of only enumerated

-and balances to further keep it from becoming
+number of checks and balances to further keep

-of the abridgement of freedom of the people by
+instances of the abridgement of freedom of the

 "If